twosigma/uberjob/docs/lesson1.rst

 Lesson 1: The Plan
 ==================

-The :class:`~uberjob.Plan` is the core abstraction in überjob.
+The :class:`~uberjob.Plan` is the core abstraction in uberjob.
 It represents a symbolic call graph (not an instance of an execution).
 As a result, it can be inspected, it can be run multiple times, and it can be transformed in various ways.
 It's similar to a SQL query in this regard.